Puss in Boots: The Last Wish

-Plans for a sequel to Puss in Boots began in November 2012, when executive producer Guillermo del Toro shared plans to take the titular character on an adventure to a "very exotic locale", who also stated a couple of drafts for the screenplay were completed.
-Work on a sequel began in April 2014, according to Banderas.
-The film's title was announced as Puss in Boots 2: Nine Lives & 40 Thieves in June 2014.
-After being stuck in development hell, the project was revived in November 2018, with Illumination founder and CEO Chris Meledandri confirmed to be an executive producer.
-It was announced that the film would be helmed by Bob Persichetti, the head of story of the first film and one of the three directors of Sony Pictures Animation's Spider-Man: Into the Spider-Verse (2018), in February 2019.
-Crawford was later announced as the new director in March 2021, along with Mercado.
-The majority of the new cast members, along with Pinault's return, were announced in March 2022.
-The story drew inspiration from Spaghetti Western films, with The Good, the Bad and the Ugly (1966) being cited as a particular influence.
-As with DreamWorks' previous film The Bad Guys (2022), the film has a stylized animation style, inspired by Spider-Man: Into the Spider-Verse.
-With new technology, the team was able to give the film a painterly style to resemble a fairy-tale story, rather than utilizing the realistic visual style of every previous installment of the Shrek franchise.
+Planning for a sequel to Puss in Boots began in November 2012, but it languished in development hell until it was revived in November 2018.
+In February 2019, it was announced that the film would be helmed by Bob Persichetti, head of story of the first film and co-director of Sony Pictures Animation's Spider-Man: Into the Spider-Verse (2018).
+By March 2021, Crawford had replaced Persichetti as director.
+The story draws inspiration from Spaghetti Western films, with The Good, the Bad and the Ugly (1966) cited as a particular influence.
+The film's style is inspired by Spider-Man: Into the Spider-Verse.
+With new technology, the team was able to give the film a painterly style to resemble a fairy-tale story, diverging from the visual style of previous installments in the Shrek franchise.

-Puss in Boots: The Last Wish premiered at Lincoln Center in New York City on December 13, 2022, and was theatrically released in the United States on December 21, 2022, after being delayed due to restructuring at DreamWorks.
-The film received positive reviews from critics, praising its animation, themes, voice acting, humor, and portrayal of Death.
-Many reviewers considered it superior to its predecessor, as well as one of the best films in the Shrek franchise.
-It was also a commercial success, grossing $470 million worldwide on a production budget of $90 million, becoming the tenth-highest-grossing film of 2022.
-It was nominated for Best Animated Feature Film (but lost to Guillermo del Toro's Pinocchio) and numerous accolades, including at the Academy Awards, Golden Globes, Critics' Choice Awards, and British Academy Film Awards.
+Following delays due to a restructuring at DreamWorks, Puss in Boots: The Last Wish premiered at Lincoln Center in New York City on November 25, 2022, and was theatrically released in the United States on December 21, by Universal Pictures.
+It received acclaim from critics, with praise for its animation, story, and vocal performances.
+The film was a commercial success, grossing $484 million worldwide on a production budget of $90–110 million and becoming the tenth-highest-grossing film of 2022.
+It was nominated for Best Animated Feature at the Academy Awards, the Golden Globes, the Critics' Choice Awards, and the British Academy Film Awards.